-Back in the day, you couldn’t find a food pyramid without a large section on it that was dedicated to grains.
+Back in the day, you couldn't find a food pyramid without a large section dedicated to grains.
 These days, food pyramids seem to have been benched for a more à la carte eating style.
 Due to a rise in food allergies and intolerances, there is a growing collective awareness that we may not all process the same foods – or grains in particular – equally.

 This raises questions about going grain-free.

 First consult your physician or registered dietitian before eliminating grains.
 Certain lab tests, elimination diet protocols, and other doctor-prescribed exams can help determine your body's needs.